helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 }
 ```

-A value supplied to `@Jdbc.Client` must match an available client exactly.
-A
+The value supplied to `@Jdbc.Client` must match the configured client name,
+including its capitalization.
+Repository activation fails when that client is
-named client does not automatically become the default, even when it is the
+not available from the Service Registry.
+A named client does not automatically
+become the default, even when it is the only client configured.
+For example, a
-only client configured.
-For example, a repository that uses the sole client
+repository that uses the sole client named `contacts` still declares
-named `contacts` still declares `@Jdbc.Client("contacts")`.
-JDBC repositories
+`@Jdbc.Client("contacts")`.
+JDBC repositories select clients with
-select clients with `@Jdbc.Client`, not `@Data.PersistenceUnit`.
+`@Jdbc.Client`, not `@Data.PersistenceUnit`.

 ## Repository Methods